karakushan/docker-wordpress/README.md

 # Docker  + Wordpress (APACHE) + WP_CLI + XDEBUG

+## Beginning of work

+1. Clone this repository into the root folder of your Wordpress project: ``git clone https://github.com/karakushan/docker-wordpress.git``
+2. Copy the [docker-compose.yml](docker-compose.yml) file to the root of your project
+3. Run the command ``docker-compose up -d``
+4. After creating and running containers, your site should open at: http://localhost:8080

-## Executing WP CLI commands
+### Executing WP CLI commands

-### References
+#### References

 * https://developer.wordpress.org/cli/commands/

-We get the name of the container in which the wordpress image is running:
+We get the name of the container in which the Wordpress image is running:

 ``docker ps``